 District 47 started its first dual language program in the 2009-2010 school year.
 The program started with a Kindergarten class made up of 50% native Spanish speakers and 50% native English speakers.
 In dual language all students learn to read, write, listen and speak two languages.
 Based on the success of the initial program, we have grown the program to be the model for bilingual services for our ELL students in the district.
-As a future step, we plan to expand the dual language opportunities for our native English speakers to other sites across the district.

 Students who can speak, read and write in their native language will learn English more quickly.
 You don’t need to teach reading twice.
 These native language skills transfer.
 A well-established native language will help children to learn a new language because they transfer what they know.

 - Providing a strong language model at home within the language you feel most comfortable;

 - Reading stories to or with your child at home in the native language or English;

 - Using your native language to discuss academic topics like math, science or social science, which are taught at school;